What Would Nellis Say?

 The contemporary radical right has commandeered the remnants of his Republican Party to support rescinding women’s rights to their own bodily autonomy and threatening felony murder convictions for doctors, who provide medical care, and mothers who have abortions.
 While outlawing established treatment for desperate women who have endured rape, incest, or medical complications, the party is also dedicated to eradicating any support for those babies once they escape the womb.

 Recently passed House legislation would eliminate SNAP benefits that provide approximately six dollars a day to purchase groceries for each impoverished child, reduce or eliminate Medicaid benefits for those children and the vast majority of seniors confined to nursing homes, and shrink or rescind veterans’ benefits.
-Texas legislators are proposing laws to force students to be indoctrinated with “Christian” beliefs in public schools by posting the ten commandments in every classroom, including Bible study during the school day, and authorizing “chaplains” for every school.
+Texas legislators are proposing laws to force students to be indoctrinated with “Christian” beliefs in public schools by posting the Ten-Commandments in every classroom, including Bible study during the school day, and authorizing “chaplains” for every school.

 Many red states have demanded that the word “slavery”, references to the Holocaust, the Trail of Tears, the Civil Rights movement, or any reference that might make a “white” child feel embarrassed by the sins of their ancestors be eliminated from textbooks.
-In support of rewriting history, radicalized parents are terrorizing librarians, demanding the banning of any books that include real Black History, tell the stories of Martin Luther King, Rosa Parks, Cesar Chavez, explain the LGBQT community, or question current denigration of minorities, immigrants, or people who do not subscribe to extreme evangelical “Christianity”.
+In support of rewriting history, radicalized parents are terrorizing librarians, demanding the banning of any books that include real Black History, tell the stories of Martin Luther King, Rosa Parks, and Cesar Chavez, explain the LGBTQ community, or question current denigration of minorities, immigrants, or people who do not subscribe to extreme evangelical “Christianity”.
 (There is nothing “Christian” about the hate or bigotry that is the very core of this belief system.)

 Lacking any legitimate platform, leaders of the party would have us believe that the most threatening people in our midst are transgender kids, members of the LGBTQ community, or drag show queens.
 The radical minority demonizes and denigrates the most vulnerable in our society, painting them as subhuman “others” who should be banished for menacing the dominance of privileged white society while ignoring the compassionate teachings of their Bible.